arthrp/PowerCertmgr/README.md

 there is quite long.
 So, inspired by new .NET modular structure, I created this fork.

 Currently it's the original code, fixed to run in standalone with minor fixes (e.g. variables renaming).

+### Backporting

+When I have time, I will try to import the improvements/fixes back to original distributed with Mono (if the maintainers accept, hehe).